Mistake Audit

 Is it OK to break up over text?

-For situations of safety, yes.
-For long-term relationships, no — the medium is wrong for the weight.
+In my experience, for situations of safety, yes.
+For long-term relationships, no, the medium is wrong for the weight.
 Casual or short-term: a thoughtful text is sometimes the kind option, especially if distance makes a meeting impossible.

 What if my parent texts me at midnight constantly?